Snitkin-Lab-Umich/Anaerobe-genomics-workshop/README.md

 Identifying variants in outbreak genomes and constructing a phylogeny
 ---------------------------------------------------------------------
+One of the most common goals of in sequencing a microbial genome is to identify small genetic variants like nucleotide substitutions or small insertions/deletions (i.e. indels).
+Identifying these genetic variants in one or multiple genomes has several important downstream applications:

+1. Phylogenetic analysis - The first step in a phylogenetic analysis is identification of single nucleotide variants (SNVs) across the set of genomes of interest.
+Essentially, the input to any phylogenetic tree building software is a variant alignment that indicates what nucleotide each genome has at a position that is variable in at least one of the input genomes.
+The resulting phylogenetic tree then groups genomes together based on shared evolution, which is inferred from shared variants.

+2. Transmission analysis - One of the most common approaches to assess the confidence in a putative transmission linkage between two individuals is to count the number of variants between two individuals pathogen genomes.
+Thus, having accurate variants is essential to making correct transmission inferences.

+3. Functional analysis - In previous sessions we identified different types of genetic variation including differences in gene content and antibiotic resistance variation.
+Small changes in the genome like those identified through variant calling pipelines can also have significant functional impacts on genome function.

+A typical variant calling analysis involves:

+    **Read Mapping**: Mapping sequenced reads to the reference genome using a read mapper **Variant calling**: Calling variants(differences) between the reference genome and our sample.
+    **Variant filtering**: Filtering out variant calls that are deemed low confidence based on user defined criteria.
+    **Variant annotation**: Annnotating these variants to learn about their their effect on proteins and other biological processes.

+There are many pipelines that stitch all of these steps together, with among the most popular due to its accuracy and ease of use being [snippy](https://github.com/tseemann/snippy).
+Using the output of snippy you can:

+1. Perform a phylogenetic analysis by feeding directly into a tool like [gubbins](https://github.com/nickjcroucher/gubbins).
+Gubbins performs recombination masking (i.e. identifies and masks putative horizontally acquired variants) and then performs maximum likelihood phylogenetic analysis.

+2. View read alignments and variant calls using a graphical tool like [IGV](https://igv.org/).

+3. Examine annotations of variants using functional annotation provided by snippy

 Overlaying meta-data on your whole-genome phylogeny to understand outbreak
 --------------------------------------------------------------------------